 Joel Allen is a dedicated teacher and coach at Wahlert Catholic High School in Dubuque, Iowa.
 He is known for his high energy and positive approach to teaching and coaching.
 Allen strives to build strong relationships built on trust.
 He is co-owner/founder of one of the largest team wrestling camps in the country.

 In his latest coaching stint, Allen has resurrected the Wahlert Golden Eagles.
 In each of his first two years with Wahlert, they have broke the most dual wins in a season and qualified for Team Regionals.
 He has also increased participation in wrestling at Wahlert from 18 members to 34.
 In his first year, he began renovating and expanding the Wahlert’s wrestling facility.
 It currently houses over 5,000 sq. feet of mats and has been professionally designed, complete with graphics and records.
+In 2018, he led the Golden Eagles to an Iowa team State title with just 4 wrestlers at the tournament.

 Founded by two high school coaches, Iron Sharpens Iron Team Camps was created when Coaches Joel Allen and Steven Farrell were frustrated by overpriced University run camps available to their team.